Marcin-Ramotowski/Archicad-API-Scripts/README.md

     Scripts that set properties of project elements:
       Excel exporter - It creates a new .xlsx file and places in it the values of the indicated properties from the elements highlighted in the opened Archicad's window .
       Excel importer - It retrieves data from the specified .xlsx file and sets property values in the project according to that data.
-      Chair numbering - It numbers the places by grouping them in rows according to height.
-Great to numbering places on the huge stadium, cinema or theatre.
       Zones numbering - It numbers the zones by assigning them an id based on their location.
       Zone allocation - It assigns objects to the zones within which they are located based on data from the project and the exported IFC file.
       IDs assignment - It assigns unique ids for objects according to Archicad's default ID allocation rules.
 Moreover to objects with the same dimensions assign the id of the first of these twin elements.
 Great for cleaning up the mess of item IDs.